 I have remastered the entire Marathon Infinity sounds file.
-The most obviously noticeable changes should be that sound output will distort much less frequently (with the side effect of being noticeably quieter - adjust your system volume as needed), and sounds will feature approximations of upper frequencies that were missing on the originals.
+The most obviously noticeable changes should be that many sounds are much less distorted (with the side effect of being noticeably quieter - adjust your system volume as needed), and sounds will feature approximations of upper frequencies that were missing on the originals.
+Many sounds that were originally 8-bit (a good example is the “got item” sound) will also be much less noisy.
 Detailed information on the changes is included as a .pdf with the download.

 This should work with any Aleph One scenario that uses the vanilla Infinity sounds.
 It should also work with Marathon 2, provided that you run it on Aleph One - it probably won't work with the vanilla Marathon 2 apps for either Windows or Mac.

 Important: YOU WILL NEED TO RESTART ALEPH ONE AFTER SELECTING THESE SOUNDS.
-(Caps so you don’t miss it.)
+(Bold and caps so you don’t miss it.)
 On the plus side, you’ll only have to do this once (unless you move back to the default for whatever reason).

 Finally uploading a new version, primarily because I’d mixed up the “S’pht Door Closing” and “S’pht Door Opening” sounds.
 This is because the sounds file itself had them mixed up in the 8-bit sounds slot, which was what I was using to check that I’d uploaded the right versions of everything; and also because ShapeFusion also has them mixed up.
 (I’m supposing Anvil may also have mixed them up, but I haven’t checked.)
 In any case, the game seems to want them where the vanilla file has them in the 16-bit slots, so anyone else who wants to make new versions of the sounds should take note: The “S’pht Door Opening” and “S’pht Door Closing” sounds are mislabelled in ShapeFusion.
 (The mislabelling may also be true of the Pfhor Door sounds; I’d advise double-checking.
 However, I did not mix those up, because the 8-bit and 16-bit sounds for those are in the same slot.)